In-flight fire: Causes and spread

 Electrical fires are often the result of rogue sparks or the overheating of electronic components.
 If there are flammable materials around the source of the fire, an electrical fire can quickly spread.
 Cockpit fires are often related to electrical fires as there many electrical components inside the cockpit that can produce sparks.
 If a cockpit fire is not extinguished in time, the smoke and fire on the controls could make controlling the aircraft harder.

 Fires in the cabin can be caused by items that the passengers bring on board, like personal electronic devices, lithium batteries, cigarettes, and can be exacerbated by improper waste management.
 Electrical fires can also occur in the cabin area from wires that run through the cabin, like those for in-flight entertainment systems.

-Depending on what's inside the cargo hold of an aircraft, a cargo fire can quickly spread.
+Depending on the contents of the cargo hold of an aircraft, a cargo fire can quickly spread.
 For example, lithium batteries can undergo a process called thermal runaway, where the battery is able to serve as a source of heat, fuel, and an oxidizing agent.
+In 2026, the UK Civil Aviation Authority described lithium-battery fire risk as the number one safety risk to aircraft, after reported UK incidents involving lithium-battery devices detected in hold luggage nearly doubled between 2024 and 2025.
 Other hazardous cargo include items that can serve as an oxidizing agent, like oxygen bottles and cleaning products.

-Engines failures, mainly from loss of engine oil and uncontained engine failures, are the main cause of engine fires.
+Engine failures, mainly from loss of engine oil and uncontained engine failures, are the main cause of engine fires.
 In these scenarios, the excess heat produced could ignite the jet fuel or jet fuel vapors inside the engine.

 In cases where a fire burns for a sufficient time, an event called a flashover can occur.
 A flashover is the near simultaneous ignition of any combustible material within an enclosed area.
 As more flammable gasses are released when materials burn and the temperature rises, the autoignition temperature is eventually reached, causing everything in the enclosed space to ignite.
 Temperatures of flashovers can reach 480–650 C, making them unsurvivable for more than a few seconds.